Kyle Farmer Player Props: Twins vs. Tigers

 Kyle Farmer At The Plate

-- Farmer is hitting .270 with three doubles, four home runs and eight walks.
+- Farmer has three doubles, four home runs and eight walks while hitting .264.

-- Farmer has had an RBI in 10 games this year (25.6%), including three multi-RBI outings (7.7%).
-He has also driven home three or more of his team's runs in two contests.
+- Farmer has driven home a run in 10 games this season (25.0%), including more than one RBI in 7.5% of his games and producing three or more of his team's runs on two occasions..

-- In 17 of 39 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.